How to sleep better

 Aug 12, 2020

 According to Google Trends, the number of times “insomnia” was searched by Americans the past few months hit a record high.
-It’s not outrageously surprising since the pandemic, and literally, everything about it has created so much anxiety amongst everyone.
+It’s not outrageously surprising given how much stress and anxiety we are experiencing.

 I was a true insomniac due to a variety of different medical reasons.